Basics of blue flower colouration: Mechanisms

 Self-association is correlated with the anthocyanin concentration.
 When concentration is higher we can observe change in the absorbance maximum and increase of colour intensity.
 Molecules of anthocyanins associate together what results in stronger and darker colour.

 Co-pigmentation stabilizes and gives protection to anthocyanins in the complexes.
 Co-pigments are colourless or have slightly yellow colour.
-Co-pigments usually are flavonoids (flavones, flavonols, flavanons, flavanols), other polyphenols, alkaloids, amino acids or organic acids.
+Co-pigments usually are flavonoids (flavones, flavonols, flavanones, flavanols), other polyphenols, alkaloids, amino acids or organic acids.
 The most efficient co-pigments are flavonols like rutin or quercetin and phenolic acids like sinapic acid or ferulic acid.
 Association of co-pigment with anthocyanin causes bathochromic effect, shift in absorption maximum to higher wavelength, in result we can observe change of the colour from red to blue.
 This phenomenon is also called bluing effect.
 We can diversify two types of co-pigmentation, intermolecular and intramolecular.
 In the first type co-pigment is bound to anthocyanin by non-covalent bond (hydrogen bond, hydrophobic interaction, ionic interaction).
 In the second type, we can observe covalent acylation of the glycosyl moiety of anthocyanin.
 Intramolecular co-pigmentation has stronger effect on the colour.
 This type of protective stacking is called also a sandwich type stacking and is a very common mechanism in the formation of blue flower colour.
 Tirantin present in Clitoria ternatea (butterfly pea) and phacelianin present in Phacelia campanularia are examples of pigments with intramolecular co-pigmentation.

 Metal complexation: Often blue flower colour is correlated with presence of anthocyanins in the complexes with metals ions.
 Metalloanthocyanins are composed from anthocyanins, flavones and metal ions in the stochiometric amounts of 6:6:2, respectively.
 Typical metals in anthocyanin complexes are iron (Fe), Magnesium (Mg), aluminium (Al), copper (Cu), potassium (K) and tin (Sn).
 Anthocyanins that can form complexes with metal ions are only cyanidin or delphinidin type, because at least two free hydroxyl groups in the B-ring are necessary to be present.

 Examples of metalloanthocyanins: Commelinin isolated from Commelina communis contains malonylawobanin (delphinidin type), flavocommelin (as a co-pigment) and magnesium ions in stochiometric ratio 6:6:2.

 Protocyanin is a blue pigment of cornflower (Centaurea cyanus).
 It is composed from succinylcyanin (anthocyanin), malonylflavone (co-pigment), iron and magnesium anions, and two calcium ions to stabilize the complex.
 Interesting is that the same anthocyanin when is not in complex with the metal ions is present in red rose petals.